On products of K-moduli spaces: Product map for K-moduli stacks

+In this section, we will define reduced connected components of this K-moduli stack, using varieties $X\cong X_1\times X_2$, and we will prove the global versions of our results (i.e. Theorem \ref{intro_thm1}) by studying the structure of connected components of the K-moduli stack.

-Let $X_1$, $X_2$ be two smooth Fano varieties, such that the product $X\coloneqq X_1\times X_2$ is also a smooth Fano variety.
-We will denote by $\M^K_{X_i}$ the K-moduli stack parametrising K-semistable (singular) Fano varieties, which degenerate to the smooth general member $X_i$.
-Similarly, we denote by $\mathcal{M}^K_{X}$ the K-moduli stack parametrising K-semistable (singular) Fano varieties, which degenerate to the smooth general member $X$.
+Let $X_1$, $X_2$ be two $\Q$-Fano varieties of dimensions $n_i$ and volumes $V_i$, such that the product $X\coloneqq X_1\times X_2$ is a $\Q$-Fano variety of dimension $n = n_1+n_2$ and volume $V = \binom{n_1+n_2}{n_1}V_1\cdot V_2$.
+We will denote by $\M^K_{X_i}$ the reduced connected component of the K-moduli stack parametrising K-semistable (possibly singular) Fano varieties, which degenerate to the general member $X_i$.
+In essence $\M^K_{X_i}$ is the reduced connected component of $M_{n_i,V_i}^K$ containing $X_i$.
+Similarly, we denote by $\mathcal{M}^K_{X}$ the reduced connected component of the K-moduli stack parametrising K-semistable (singular) Fano varieties, which degenerate to the general member $X$.
 In this section, we will explicitly construct a map

-There is a similar expression for the K-moduli stack $\M^K_{X_i, D_i, c_i}$, which generalises the above, using the notion of $\Q$-Gorenstein smoothable log Fano families (see Definition \ref{Q-Gor smoothable family} and Theorem \ref{K-moduli theorem}).
+There is a similar expression for the K-moduli stack $\M^K_{X_i, D_i, c_i}$, which generalises the above, using the notion of $\Q$-Gorenstein log Fano families.